Root Canal Therapy – Falls Church, VA

 Do I Need a Root Canal?

 The only way you’ll know for sure that you need a root canal is to visit our team.
 We’ll examine your smile closely using state-of-the-art digital x-rays that will show us clearly how far your decay or damage extends.
-We offer treatment for most patients in need of root canal therapy on an emergency basis, so it’s important to contact our team immediately if you notice any of the common warning signs that you need root canal, including:
+We offer treatment for most patients in need of root canal therapy on an emergency basis, so it’s important to contact our team immediately if you notice any of the common warning signs that you need a root canal, including:

 - Severe toothache that may cause sharp pain when biting down and/or a constant, dull throb